Our Team

 Alec Gamboa is now in Georgetown University Medical Center’s Pharmacology & Molecular Neuroscience PhD program.
 He managed the Parent-Teen Study II (2022-2023)

-Max Kinsey-Kerr is now in x.
+Max Kinsey-Kerr is now working on his Masters.
 He started and managed the Parenting-Mindfully Study II (2022-2023)

 Cristopher Lance Hinagpis is now in George Mason University’s Clinical Psychology PhD program studying under Dr. Leah Adams.
 He managed the Parent-Teen Study II (2020-2022)